doctorfree/Asciiville/markdown/asciiville.1.md

 **-L 'level'**
 : Use lolcat coloring, 'level' can be '1' or '2' (animate)

-**-P script**
-: Specifies the ASCIImatics script to run

 **-r**
 : Indicates use retro terminal emulator

 **-t**
 : Indicates use tilix terminal emulator

-**-V 'show'**
-: Displays an ascii art slide show

-    'show' can be Art, Fractals, Lyap, Mixed, Owls, Waterfalls

 **-w**
 : Indicates use w3m web browser as the default command